 UC San Diego’s Center for U.S.-Mexican Studies (USMEX) at the School of Global Policy and Strategy (GPS) hosts the largest residential fellowship program in the U.S. for research on Mexico and U.S.-Mexico relations.
 Each year the program brings together top scholars from the social sciences, humanities and related fields to form a multi-disciplinary cohort of researchers.

-Applications are accepted from Ph.D. candidates who are ABD and have completed a substantial portion of their dissertations, post-docs and professors on sabbatical.
+Applications are accepted from Ph.D. candidates who are ABD and have completed a substantial portion of their dissertations, postdoctoral students and professors on sabbatical.
 In particular, we encourage University of California graduate students to apply to the program.
-Post-doctoral students are strongly encouraged to apply simultaneously for funding from UCMEXUS.
+Postdoctoral students from Mexico are strongly encouraged to apply simultaneously for funding from UC MEXUS and/or CONACYT.

 Awards have been given in the past supporting research on contemporary Mexico, Mexican history, U.S.-Mexico relations and comparative studies with a substantial Mexico component.
 Priority will be given to proposals that are relevant to public policy.
 USMEX is interested in receiving applications on a wide variety of topics.
 Applications from Mexican scholars are particularly welcome.